tumblr-byte/dataset-annotation-and-preparation/README.md

 Manual annotation format conversion (e.g., XML → TXT, JSON → COCO, etc.)

-YOLO dataset preparation for object detection and segmentation
+YOLO dataset preparation for both detection and segmentation

 CSV file generation for classification tasks

+Dataset splitting into train/test/validation sets

+Flexible CSV customization based on project needs

 Why Hire Me
-✅ Clean and organized annotations
+Clean and organized annotations

-✅ Support for multiple annotation formats (YOLO, Pascal VOC, JSON)
+Support for multiple annotation formats (YOLO, Pascal VOC, JSON)

-✅ Format conversions tailored to your target model or framework
+Format conversions tailored to your target model or framework

-✅ Demo videos available for reference and clarity
+Demo videos available for reference and clarity

 Demo Videos
 The video object_detection.mp4 is included in this GitHub repository and demonstrates the annotation process using LabelImg.